Download our Research Brochure

 In 2001, Professor Keith Topping of Dundee University and educational psychologist Steve Trickey published the results of a large scale study in which children experienced one P4C session a week.
 The research showed pupils achieved significant gains in verbal and non-verbal reasoning, as well as improvements in listening, communication, behaviour, questioning, reading and understanding.
 It also showed a statistically significant increase in children's IQ scores over a period of a year, compared with no increase in the scores of the control group.

-- A whole population of children gained on average 6 standard points on a measure of cognitive abilities after 16 months of weekly enquiry
+- a whole population of children gained on average 6 standard points on a measure of cognitive abilities after 16 months of weekly enquiry

-- Pupils and teachers perceived significant gains in communication, confidence, concentration, participation and social behaviour following 6 months of enquiry
+- pupils and teachers perceived significant gains in communication, confidence, concentration, participation and social behaviour following 6 months of enquiry

-- Pupils doubled their occurrence of supporting their views with reasons over a 6 month period
+- pupils doubled their occurrence of supporting their views with reasons over a 6 month period

-- Teachers doubled their use of open-ended questions over a six month period
+- teachers doubled their use of open-ended questions over a six month period

-- When pupils left primary school they did not have any further enquiry opportunities yet their improved cognitive abilities were still sustained two years into secondary school
+- when pupils left primary school they did not have any further enquiry opportunities yet their improved cognitive abilities were still sustained two years into secondary school

-- Pupils increased their level of participation in classroom discussion by half as much again following 6 months of weekly enquiry.
+- pupils increased their level of participation in classroom discussion by half as much again following 6 months of weekly enquiry

 Better Thinking for Better Learning Project, funded by SHINE

-This year-long programme of weekly enquiry sessions used Philosophy for Children to teach reasoning, higher order and independent thinking with primary school children in Wandsworth, London.
+This year-long programme of weekly enquiry sessions used Philosophy for Children to teach reasoning and higher order and independent thinking with primary school children in Wandsworth, London.
 Pre- and post- intervention testing and teacher assessment indicated reading improvement beyond teacher predictions for 88% of pupils and improvements in speaking, active listening, question posing, reasoning, thinking and social and emotional interaction.

 RAIS (Raising Aspirations in Society) Project 2003-2006